 Ice Chips/Ice Cubes (ages ~10 and under) is from 1 p.m. to 2 p.m.
 This time is also set aside for brand new player instruction.

 It is important for all participants to be ready to go on the ice at their scheduled time.
-Contact the Junior Curling Chairpersons, Caitlin Pulli or Valerie Parcero, or juniors@rochestercurling.org for more information.
+Contact the Junior Curling Chairpersons juniors@rochestercurling.org for more information.

 B. Safety